Davis International ADR SMA

 Portfolio Review:

-1The Attractive Growth and Undervalued reference in this material relates to underlying characteristics of the portfolio holdings.
-There is no guarantee that the Portfolio’s performance will be positive as equity markets are volatile and an investor may lose money.
-Past performance is not a guarantee of future returns.
-Five-year EPS Growth Rate (5-year EPS) is the average annualized earnings per share growth for a company over the past 5 years.
+2Five-year EPS Growth Rate (5-year EPS) is the average annualized earnings per share growth for a company over the past 5 years.
 The values shown are the weighted average of the 5-year EPS of the stocks in the Portfolio or Index.
-Approximately 14.10% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
-Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Advisor’s data provider.
-These values for both the Portfolio and the Index are the weighted average of the stocks in the Portfolio or Index.
+Approximately 13.30% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
+3 Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Fund’s data provider.
+These values for both the Fund and the Index are the weighted average of the stocks in the portfolio or Index.

 Outlook:

 In conclusion, as stewards of our clients’ savings our most important job is growing the value of the funds entrusted to us.
-With more than $2 billion of our own money invested alongside that of our clients, we are on this journey together.2 This alignment with our clients is uncommon in our industry; our conviction in our portfolio of carefully selected companies is more than just words.
+With more than $2 billion of our own money invested alongside that of our clients, we are on this journey together.4 This alignment with our clients is uncommon in our industry; our conviction in our portfolio of carefully selected companies is more than just words.

 This material may be shared with existing and potential clients to provide information concerning market conditions and the investment strategies and techniques used by Davis Advisors to manage its client accounts.
 Please refer to Davis Advisors Form ADV Part 2 for more information regarding investment strategies, risks, fees, and expenses.
 Clients should also review other relevant material, including a schedule of investments listing securities held in their account.